Cardamom Carmel Orange Ice Cream

 Line a 9-inch/ 20-cm cake or pie pan with foil and butter the foil.
 Set aside.
 Preheat oven to 350°F/180°C.

 Toast polenta in the oven or in a dry sauté pan until you can smell it toasting and is lightly browned.
-Cool completely, then pulse in a spice grinder or food processor to a medium-fine grind.
+Cool completely, then pulse with the flour, slat and baking powder in a food processor to a fine grind.

 Melt butter in a frying pan over medium–low heat.
 Add brown sugar and stir with a heat-resistant or wooden spatula until the mixture begins to bubble.
 Add vanilla seeds and pods stirring well for 1 minute.
 Add lime zest, juice and rum—the mixture will sizzle —and stir until blended.
 Remove from heat and pour sugar glaze into prepared cake pan.
 Arrange pods in center of cake pan.
 Add blueberries in a layer completely covering the top.
 Drizzle with any remaining glaze.
 Set aside.